 Save your completed invoice template

-Once you're happy with the look, you can save your invoice form as an invoice template.
+Once you're happy with the look, you can save your invoice form as an Excel template.
 This will give you a solid starting point when you need to create your next invoice.

 - Click on the File menu